escaparrac/IRL-relay-SRT-RTMP/README.md

 sudo nano srtla.sh
 ```
 ### srtla.sh file - Copy and paste
 First port is the SRTLA desired port, second port is the current SRT server one.
+Remember to edit the 0.0.0.0 to your local ip address.
 ```
 #!/bin/bash
 cd /home/ubuntu/srtla && ./srtla_rec 8383 0.0.0.0 8282